Sunday, October 23, 2016

 Guide Book to Moosehead Lake and Vicinity.

 From this one trip to Maine, in August of 1872, TR opened the door to local history in the communities of Dexter, Greenville, and the Moosehead Lake Region.
-These communities present themselves famously now to those folks that are aware.
+These communities present themselves famously now to those folks who are aware.
 How many new visitors might these communities draw into the area to experience their spectacular landscapes and storied local history?

 Online Theodore Roosevelt Trail - North Dakota

 When I had sent an email off to Heather at Harvard, I also sent an email inquiry about TR's visit to Moosehead Lake to Sharon Kilzer, project manager at the Theodore Roosevelt Center at Dickinson State University.
 Sharon is doing amazing work at the TRC in North Dakota.
 Thousands of TR items are being scanned and cataloged for availability online through the TRC.
-In my online search through the TRC materials, prior to hearing back from Sharon, I found this page, Theodore Roosevelt Trail - The page has a map of the United States, and North Dakota is highlighted in red.
+In my online search through the TRC materials, before hearing back from Sharon, I found this page, Theodore Roosevelt Trail - The page has a map of the United States, and North Dakota is highlighted in red.
 There is a live link on the left of the page, under the text explaining the Trail - Theodore Roosevelt in North Dakota.
 Click on the link and a map of North Dakota appears.
 There are various colored triangles.
 A key describes the color code.
 Hover your pointer over a triangle and a short description appears. - Elkhorn Ranch - click on the triangle and it takes you to a page describing the topic with photos and digital links.
 I was so happy to find this page!
 It's very similar to what I was envisioning for the TR4ME-Heritage Trail online presence in Maine.

 Sharon responded to my email inquiry and I expressed my excitement about finding the online TR Trail with the North Dakota connections.
 Sharon is eager to assist in planning and discussing adding a highlighted "Maine" on the TR Trail map of the United States and integrating a "Theodore Roosevelt in Maine" live link that would lead to a map of Maine with colored triangles and links.